cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If enabled, this allows `/usr/bin/cobbler-register` (part of the koan package) to be used to remotely add new cobbler system records to cobbler.
 This effectively allows for registration of new hardware from system records, even during the build process when building a system based only on a profile.

-Please refer to the {% linkup title:"Automatic Registration" extrameta:2.8.0 %} section for more details.
+Please refer to the [Automatic Registration]({% link manuals/2.8.0/4/8_-_Auto-Registration.md %}) section for more details.

 ### remove_old_puppet_certs_automatically
 * **type:** Boolean